rubattel/DBIx-Class-LookupColumn/README.md

 DBIx-Class-LookupColumn
 =======================

-dbic component generating accessors method to get data by a table pointing to a Lookup table (catalog of terms) in a efficient way (cache system)
+dbic component generating accessors method to get data by a table pointing to a Lookup table (catalog of terms) in a efficient way (cache system).

 Description
 --------------